 - The twin-speed transmission development with its dual ratio arrangement allows to increase vehicle performance, while assuring high overall efficiency.

 - The unit’s packaging is highly compact and houses the twin-speed transmission in the space of today’s state-of-the art single-speed drivetrains of same power level.

 - Strong improvement in auxiliary systems (such as actuation and cooling ) allows to minimise losses, resulting in a lower overall energy usage and an increased vehicle range.

 Furthermore, full 3-in-1 integration (of e-machine, inverter and transmission) results in a highly efficient overall unit.
 For the integration and testing the consortium called upon Punch Powertrain, the partner with full in-house expertise on all systems, relying on a full range of state-of-the-art, pioneering testing equipment and processes.
 A clear focus on cost-effective solutions provides an expected cost reduction of over 8% on the overall powertrain.

 Demonstrating real life application

 The e-drive was integrated successfully in a commercial vehicle and has undergone a full range of tests, both on unit and vehicle level.
 Punch Powertrain’s fully equipped state-of-the-art test center was used to test the drive unit’s performance, efficiency and acoustic behavior.
-Studies demonstrated peak efficiencies of 93% and 92% in respectively first and second gear, combined with a broad area of high-efficiency operation.
+Studies demonstrated peak efficiencies of 93% and 92% in respectively first and second gear, confirming broad area of high efficiency operation.
 Further performed tests include energy consumption on chassis dynamometer and further extensive validation with drivability assessment.
 The application achieved comparable energy consumption to the original vehicle, while demonstrating 30% increase in the drive unit’s performance.